pscally1005/pscally1005.github.io/_posts/recipes/drinks/2024-03-05-unsw-cocoa.markdown

 - warm
 - winter
 - sip
-Description: This hot cocoa drink is fully unsweetened, and is simply just cocoa powder and cinnamon whisked into any simmering <a href='/misc/dairy#skim-milk'>milk</a> of choice.
+Description: This hot <a href='/misc/overshadowed-healthy-foods#chocolate'>cocoa</a> drink is fully unsweetened, and is simply just <a href='/misc/overshadowed-healthy-foods#chocolate'>cocoa powder</a> and cinnamon whisked into any simmering <a href='/misc/dairy#skim-milk'>milk</a> of choice.
 It's great for winter time, with rich chocolatey taste without all the <a href='/misc/hidden-sugar'>sugar</a>.
 Or you can make my <a href='/recipes/hot-chocolate'>High Protein Hot Chocolate</a>
 Instructions:
-- In a mug, whisk the cocoa and cinnamon into a splash of milk (about 2 tbsp).
+- In a mug, whisk the <a href='/misc/overshadowed-healthy-foods#chocolate'>cocoa</a> and cinnamon into a splash of <a href='/misc/dairy#skim-milk'>milk</a> (about 2 tbsp).
 Optionally, add some cinnamon, a small pinch of salt, or a dash of vanilla (or all 3).
-Whisk until fully combined, then add in the rest of the milk.
+Whisk until fully combined, then add in the rest of the <a href='/misc/dairy#skim-milk'>milk</a>.
 This helps prevent clumping and allows for everything to be fully incorporated

 - Microwave on high for 1-2 minutes, or until desired temperature is reached
 Notes: